sane/sane/index.md

 layout: index
 ---

 **NOTE: This project, while exciting, is still an early prototype.
-While being mostly stable it is still being iterated with feature changes and improvements fairly regularly.**
+It is mostly stable but is being iterated with feature changes and improvements quite quickly.**

 Sane - A Javascript fullstack and cli that uses two of the best frameworks, [Sails](http://sailsjs.org/) and [Ember](http://emberjs.com/), so you can rapidly create production-ready web applications.
-It takes away all the hassle setting up the full backend and frontend environment, embracing convention-over-configuration all the way, so you can focus just on shipping your app.
-Additionally this cli also supports Docker, using [fig](http://www.fig.sh/), to automatically install dependencies such as your database and will make deployment easier.
+It takes away all the complications of setting up the backend and frontend environment, embracing convention-over-configuration, so you can focus just on shipping your app.
+Additionally this cli supports Docker, using [fig](http://www.fig.sh/), to automatically install dependencies such as your database and making deployment easy.

 ##Quickstart
 * `npm install -g sails ember-cli sane-cli`